-Executive Editor: Dave Wheelan was born and raised in Winnetka, IL, Over the last thirty years, he has worked in the fields of communications, institutional development, and strategic planning with the Robert F. Kennedy Memorial Foundation, The Nature Conservancy, Trust for Public Land, and the University of California, Berkeley.
-He also served as Vice President of Development and College Relations at Washington College under President Douglass Cater during the 1980s.
-He founded the Community Newspaper Project in 2009, which currently supports two e-newspapers on the Eastern Shore.
+Founder and editor: Dave Wheelan was born and raised in Winnetka, IL, Over the last thirty years, he has worked in the fields of communications, institutional development, and strategic planning with the Robert F. Kennedy Memorial Foundation, Washington College, The Nature Conservancy, Trust for Public Land, and the University of California, Berkeley.
+He founded Spy Community Media in 2009, which currently supports two e-newspapers on the Eastern Shore.

 Art Director: Jean Dixon Sanders has been a painter and graphic designer for the past thirty years.
 A graduate of Washington College, where she majored in fine art, Jean started her work in design with the Literary House lecture program.
 The illustrations she contributes to the Spies are done with watercolor, colored pencil and ink.

 Arts & Culture Editor: Val Cavalheri is a recent transplant to the Eastern Shore, having lived in Northern Virginia for the past 20 years.
 She’s been a writer, editor and professional photographer for various publications, including the Washington Post.